Press Announcement — 30 March 2020

 MELANIE REINHART DFAstrolS Since 1959, astrology has been central to Melanie Reinhart’s life, and for the last 44 years she has been offering consultations, writing and teaching worldwide.
 Her special interest is meditative work, and original research on Chiron and the Centaurs.
 Melanie is a Patron of the Faculty of Astrological Studies.

-ROSEMARY SMITH DFAstrolS has had a lifelong passion for astrology, and appreciates the power of astrological symbolism to open up the field of creative possibilities within our lives.
-In 2017 she was awarded the MA (with Distinction) in Myth, Cosmology and the Sacred from Canterbury Christ Church University.
+ROSEMARY SMITH DFAstrolS is a Faculty tutor, teaching via Distance Learning and Online Classes.
+Rosemary has had a lifelong passion for astrology, and appreciates the power of astrological symbolism to open up the field of creative possibilities within our lives.
+In 2017, she was awarded the MA in Myth, Cosmology and the Sacred (with Distinction) from Canterbury Christ Church University.

-CAROLE TAYLOR FFAstrolS is a former Faculty President and is currently its Director of Studies.
-She has been a tutor at the school for 18 years, contributing extensively to the teaching material.
-She runs an astrological practice and has co-tutored workshops in Bali, Goa, New York and China.
-She holds the MA (with Distinction) in Myth, Cosmology & the Sacred from Canterbury Christ Church University and is a tutor on the Sky & Psyche module of the MA in Cultural Astronomy & Astrology at the University of Wales, Trinity Saint David.
+CAROLE TAYLOR FFAstrolS is a former Faculty President, Director of Studies and Online Classes Manager.
+She has been a tutor at the Faculty since 2001, contributing extensively to the course material.
+She runs an astrological practice and has co- tutored workshops for Heaven & Earth Workshops in Bali and Goa.
+She holds the MA in Myth, Cosmology & the Sacred (with Distinction) from Canterbury Christ Church University and is a tutor on the Sophia MA in Cultural Astronomy & Astrology at the University of Wales, Trinity Saint David.

 Dragana Van de moortel-Ilić,